Dannyxie/Note/Note of High Perfomance JavaScipt.md

 - The `Array.prototype.join` method merges all elements of an array into a string and accepts a separator string to insert between each element.

 ###String.prototype.concat
+- The native string `concat` method accepts any number of arguments and appends each to the string that the method is called on.
+- `concat` is a little slower that simle `+` and `+=` operators in most cases, and can be substantially slower in IE, Opera, and Chrome.

+###Summary
+- When concatenating numerous or large strings, array joining is the only method with reasonable performance in IE7 and earlier.
+- If you don't need to worry about IE7 and earlier, array joining is one of the slowest ways to concatenate strings.
+Use simple `+` and `+=` operators instead, and avoid unnecessary intermediate strings
+- Backtracking is both a fundamental component of regex matching and a frequent source of regex inefficiency.
+- Runaway backtracking can cause a regex that usually finds matches quickly to run slowly or even crash your browser when applied to partially matching strings.
+Techniques for avoiding this problem include making adjacent tokens mutually exclusive, avoiding nested quantifiers that allow matching the same part of a string more that one way, and eliminating needless backtracking by repurposing the atomic nature of lookahead.
+- A variety of techniques exist for improving regex efficency by helping regexes find matches faster and spend less time considering nonmatching positions.
+- Regexes are not always the best tool for the job, especially when you are merely searching for literal strings.
+- Although there are many ways to trim a string, using two simple regexes(one to remove leading whitespace and another for trailing whitespace) offers a good mix of brevity and cross-browser efficiency with varing string contents and lengths.
+Looping from the end of the string in search of the first nonwhitespace charcaters, or combining this technique with regexes in a hybrid approach, offers a good alternative that is less affected by overall string length.